OpenK2/k2ois/ESPRINT/Field0/README.md

 ###Input file: F00_ESPRINTcandidates_20150513.csv

-Planet candidates  found using the ESPRINT pipeline, described at http://arxiv.org/abs/1504.04379
+Planet candidates found using the ESPRINT pipeline, described at http://arxiv.org/abs/1504.04379 most of the candidates found by Roberto Sanchis-Ojeda (UC Berkeley) and Fei Dai (MIT)

 The stellar parameters come mostly from the K2-TESS stellar properties catalog http://arxiv.org/abs/1410.6379